Car Wreck Lawyer in Greenville

 What should you do after a Greenville car wreck?

 The very first thing you should do after being involved in a Greenville, SC auto accident is assess your medical condition.
-If you’ve suffered serious injuries, call emergency medical personnel immediately.
+If you’ve suffered serious injuries, call emergency medical personnel immediately as well as the Greenville Police Department.
 If your injuries are less critical but obvious, it may be best to have someone take you to the hospital.
 Only if you are sure your injuries are minor should you refrain from seeking medical help right away.
 Remember that even seemingly minor accidents can cause serious trouble, such as neck, back, spinal and brain injuries that aren’t obvious to the naked eye.

 After assessing your injuries, make sure your vehicle is in a safe location.
 Are you out of the lane of traffic?
 If not, see if you can get yourself to a safer place, such as a nearby parking lot or even the shoulder of the road.
 This avoids the risk that you are involved in a second accident, which can compound your misfortune.